katarine-bez-albuquerque/react-js-calculator/README.md

 Work carried out with the React Js framework, using Typescript, HTML5, CSS3 and Flexbox.

 Calculator that performs basic mathematics calculations, such as: addition, subtraction, multiplication and division; and configured to avoid errors.
-It adapts to desktop and mobile.
-To do the calculations from a string I used the JavaScript EVAL function.
+The number of digits is a maximum of 16.
+Calculations are performed using the JavaScript EVAL function and adapts to desktop and mobile.

 I worked with header, footer and content components; dividing responsibilities.